ding0t/scbc_pecan/docs/labs/pico_playlist_python.md

+---
+tags:
+    - picoCTF
+    - python
+---

-# Crackmes
+## Crackmes

-An introduction to reverse engineering.
+An introduction to using Python and reverse engineering.
 Understanding:

 * Python
 * how software works
 * its secrets/flaws

-Find these with this link [crackmes](https://play.picoctf.org/practice?page=1&search=crack)
+We will use the [Python playlist](https://play.picoctf.org/playlists/15?m=108)

+## Problem set 1

+## Problem set 2

-# PW Crack 1
+### PW Crack 1

 <details>
 <summary><b>Walkthrough</b></summary>